-(b) MDEA shall be responsible for making the Products available to EPMI at the Delivery Point, and EPMI shall make all arrangements, including transmission arrangements, necessary to deliver (on behalf of MDEA) the Products to the third party at any Delivery Point under a Back-to-Back Transaction with such third party or EPMI Transaction.
+(f) MDEA shall be responsible for making the Products available to EPMI at the Delivery Point, and EPMI shall make all arrangements, including transmission arrangements, necessary to deliver (on behalf of MDEA) the Products to the third party at any Delivery Point under a Back-to-Back Transaction with such third party or EPMI Transaction.
 Any Costs or other expenses incurred by EPMI pursuant to the foregoing provision shall be considered costs in the Profit and Savings calculation.

-(c) All measurements of Products sold in Back-to-Back Transactions and EPMI Transactions shall be measured in accordance with the terms of the MPPSA.
-However, in the event that the terms of the MPPSA do not apply, all metering responsibilities shall be borne by MDEA and all Products sold shall be measured in accordance with the metering provisions contained in any associated confirmation for the transaction, if any..
+(g) All measurements of Products sold in Back-to-Back Transactions and EPMI Transactions shall be measured in accordance with the terms of the MPPSA.
+However, in the event that the terms of the MPPSA do not apply, all metering responsibilities shall be borne by MDEA and all Products sold shall be measured in accordance with the metering provisions contained in any associated confirmation for the transaction, if any.

 6. Marketing Products to Third Parties